Digital Product Passports Q & A

-The EU is expected to implement a new law on product passports within a couple of years.
-This law will require that almost all products put on the European market have a product passport that will provide reliable sustainability data down to the smallest component – all to increase traceability and facilitate a circular economy.
-Within the ProPare project, we are working to develop the underlying infrastructure for digital product passports.
-Here are answers to some of the most frequently asked questions about the upcoming product passport legislation.
+The EU is expected to implement a new law on Digital Product Passports (DPPs) within a couple of years.
+This will require almost all products put on the European market to have a product passport that will provide reliable sustainability data throughout the product’s life cycle – all to increase traceability and facilitate a circular economy.
+Within the ProPare project, we have developed a prototype for an underlying infrastructure for Digital Product Passports.
+Here are answers to some of the most frequently asked questions about the upcoming product passport legislation and the ProPare solution.

-Answer: ProPare develops the infrastructure that underlies digital product passports.
-The ProPare project aims to develop the underlying digital product passport infrastructure.
-The solution is based on an open, competition-neutral, and global standard, and the ambition in the long run is that it will be useable for linking all types of data to products, regardless of industry, company or product category.
-The ProPare project is conducted in a broad collaboration between Axfoundation, Swedish Trade Federation, Ecolabelling Sweden AB, GS1 Sweden who is part of the global standards organization GS1 as well as trading companies, brand owners, producers, third-party certifiers and technology developers.
-There are three brands in the pilot phase (Feb 2022-Mar 2023): Ahlsell, Dagab and Mio.
+The ProPare project is conducted in a broad collaboration between Axfoundation, the Swedish Trade Federation, Ecolabelling Sweden AB, GS1 Sweden, who is part of the global standards organization GS1, as well as trading companies, brand owners, producers, third-party certifiers and technology developers.
+There are three brands in the pilot phase (Feb 2022-Mar 2023): Ahlsell, Dagab, and Mio.
 App developer is Blue Cromos.

 Question: What does ‘global and competition-neutral standard’ mean?

 Answer: A standard that anyone may use and which is designed to function in all parts of the world and where parties in all countries can participate in governance of the standard.

 Answer: An IT system that enables verified product data to be transferred from a number of different sources to a number of different recipients in real time, without any distortion along the way.

 Question: What sources does the Resolver in ProPare point to?